bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/module4-acid-and-database-scalability-tradeoffs/README.md

 - What was hard about using this technology?
 - What more would you like to learn about it?

-Write a summary in the style of a possible blog post, and bring the questions/discussion to class.
+Write a summary in the style of a possible blog post, and be prepared with questions and/or discussion topics into class.
 Bonus - later on, follow up and complete a real blog post about different database technologies!

 ## Live Lecture Task